shoaibrayeen/Programmers-Community/readMe.md

 ### Track for Different Profiles
 The mentioned profiles and their respective tracks are only for Freshers.
 - Software Development Engineer
-   - Quatitative Aptitudes and Puzzles
+   - Quantitative Aptitudes and Puzzles
    - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - Databases ( Relational or Non-Relational )
    - System Design and Query
    - At least 3 Projects ( Either on Team or Individual )
    - Any Framework ( Plus Point )

 - UI/UX Designer
-   - Quatitative Aptitudes
+   - Quantitative Aptitudes
    - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - Databases ( Relational or Non-Relational )
    - At least 2 Projects on UI/UX Design
    - Any Framework ( Vue.js, React, Django, etc. )

 - Full Stack Web Developer
-   - Quatitative Aptitudes and Puzzles
+   - Quantitative Aptitudes and Puzzles
    - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - Databases ( Relational or Non-Relational )
    - Good hands on HTML, CSS, and Javascript
    - At least 3 Projects ( Either on Team or Individual )